Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Backends.md

 ### Network Configuration for the frontend.

-Make sure you've created the network configuration for a frontend for any additional networks as per the [Network Configuration - Frontend](Network-Configuration-Frontend) docs.
+Make sure you've created the network configuration on the frontend for any additional networks as per the [Network Configuration - Frontend](Network-Configuration-Frontend) docs.

 ### Using the new network.

 The first installation of a backend node always discovers every NIC presented in the BIOS, whether it's actually wired or not.
-If it exists, Stacki finds.
+If it exists, Stacki finds it and adds it to the database.

 This is why installing a minimal os is a great way to verify that you have the hardware you think you have.